 Ramon’s dissertation will explore the effects of cumulative trauma exposure on Black males who have attended, or are currently attending “No Excuses” Charter Schools.
 The other strand of his dissertation work will examine how exposure to trauma/cumulative trauma influences the disciplinary decision making of Deans and other administrators who manage school culture at “No Excuses” Charter Schools.
-At the culmination of his doctoral studies at Michigan State University in December of 2017, Ramon plans to continue making an impact at the University of Chicago through his work with Chicago Public Schools (CPS) and The University of Chicago’s Charter schools examining the effects of community violence, exclusionary discipline practices and school push-outs on traditionally marginalized populations.
+At the culmination of his doctoral studies at Michigan State University, Ramon plans to continue making an impact with the TREP Project work at Chicago Public Schools (CPS) and The University of Chicago’s Charter schools examining the effects of community violence on the academic achievement of traditionally marginalized populations.
 He will continue to pursue career opportunities within the academy as well as opportunities within the non-profit and philanthropic sectors.
 He hopes to strategically impact urban communities with his diverse skill sets, conduct transformative research and create equitable educational policies for students who are disadvantaged and disenfranchised.